Extend GraphQL API

 Note that in the case of the latter, you also need to define a standalone resolver function that is responsible for handling newly added query or mutation operation.

-This folder contains the GraphQL resolver classes that support the generated query external link and mutation external link GraphQL operations.
+This folder contains the GraphQL resolver classes that support the generated query and mutation GraphQL operations.

-Contains DynamoDB Toolbox external link entities, which are used within GraphQL resolver functions.
+Contains DynamoDB Toolbox entities, which are used within GraphQL resolver functions.
 You are free to add additional entities, or modify the existing one (for example - add new entity attributes).

 Contains tests that ensure your application code is working as expected.
 As mentioned, three tests are included by default: one unit, one integration, and one end-to-end (E2E) test.